-Plus Ultra pistol uses simple blowback action.
-It has a single action trigger with internal hammer, and a manual safety is located on the left side of the frame, above the trigger guard.
-Pistol has extended and widened grip that houses double stack, double feed detachable box magazine that can contain as much as 20 or even 22 rounds of 7.65mm Browning (.32ACP) ammunition.
-Magazine release is located at the heel of the grip.
-There were two slightly different versions of the gun, one with standard barrel which has its muzzle almost flush with the slide, and another with extended barrel, like one shown above.
+Plus Ultra pistols utilize simple blowback action.
+They sport a single action trigger with an internal hammer, and a manual safety is located on the left side of the frame, above the trigger guard.
+This pistol has an extended and widened grip that houses a double stack, double feed detachable box magazine.
+These can contain as much as 20 or even 22 rounds of 7.65mm Browning (.32ACP) ammunition.
+The magazine release is located at the heel of the grip.
+There were two slightly different versions of the gun, one with a standard barrel which has its muzzle almost flush with the slide, and another with an extended barrel, as shown above.
 All were equipped with simple, fixed iron sights.

 |Full text name||Llama Gabilondo Plus Ultra pistol (Spain)|